-The Konmari method is severe.
-Marie Kondo takes no prisoners, it’s literally if you use it or it brings you joy then you can keep it.
+The Konmari method (her book is The Life Changing Magic of Tidying Up*) is severe.
+Marie Kondo takes no prisoners.
+If you use an item or it brings you joy then you can keep it.
 Otherwise get rid.
 Some of her ideas are a little wacky – saying thanks to your bag every evening, letting socks breath, and thanking items for helping you do things is not for me – but all of her clients have reduced their belongings and possessions by up to two thirds and haven’t missed it.

 There are several stages and she’s very strict in the way you declutter and then organise afterwards.

 You’re not allowed to do other people’s for them, although you can encourage them to understand the benefits, but they have to give you permission to throw their things out.
 I did do N’s clothes back early in May when we gave him my old chest of drawers from my mum’s house; his drawers have remained immaculate since then.
 (I’ve also since then organised the OH’s drawers as well, although not chucked anything – I’m not sure he’s even noticed!)

 I started back in the summer on a weekend when N was out on the farm.
 I do enjoy clearing things out, and occasionally blitz things, but then I seem to get back to where it was before really quickly.
 So this time it was hardcore, no looking back.

 According to the method, you need to take every item of clothing from around the house, put it in a pile and then sort through it – to sell, to donate, to chuck (or recycle ideally).
 I just used everything out of my wardrobe, drawers and floor.